The latest version of CSS, as of 2024

 descendants

-When descendants of a stacking context overlap, their stacking order is determined by their position in the stacking context, governed by their z-index
+When descendants of a stacking context overlap, their stacking order is determined by their position in the stacking context, governed by their z-index and how their stacking context is defined.
+Here's how it works:

 How Descendants Overlap in a Stacking Context